10379. Maximum frequency stack

 public:

-· map freq, where freq[x] contains the number of times an element x occurs in the stack;
+· a map freq, where freq[x] stores the number of times element x appears in the stack;

 map<int, int> freq;